MicrosoftDocs/entra-docs/docs/identity-platform/scenario-spa-sign-in.md

 #Customer intent: As an application developer, I want to know how to write a single-page application by using the Microsoft identity platform.
 ---

-# Single-page application: sign in and sign out
+# Single-page application: sign-in and sign-out

 Before you can get tokens to access APIs in your application, you need an authenticated user context.
 To authenticate a user, you can use a [Pop-up window](#sign-in-with-a-pop-up-window) and/or a [Redirect](#sign-in-with-a-redirect) sign in method.

 If your application has access to an authenticated user context or ID token, you can skip the sign in step, and directly acquire tokens.
 For details, see [Single sign-on (SSO) with user hint](msal-js-sso.md#with-user-hint).